-No Yes Do you use computer to learn other school subjects Do you use computer to assist you in preparing assignment reports and presentation Do you use computer to work on project as groups Do you think you can learn some of the subject independently with computer Does using computer to learn change your attitude towards a subject Do you use internet to share knowledge with other student/teachers Do you use any computer software to learn on your own Do you use any form of hypermedia to organize/present what you have learnt to your teacher or classmates Do you think the ICT facilities in your School are adequate for your learning process?
-Are there any disruptions in the ICT learning process in your School?
+No Yes Do you use computer to learn other school subjects Do you use computer to assist you in preparing assignment reports and presentation Do you use computer to work on project as groups Do you think you can learn some of the subject independently with computer Does using computer to learn change your attitude towards a subject ↓ Do you use internet to share knowledge with other student/feachers ļ Do you use any computer software to learn on your own Do you use any form of hypermedia to organize/present what you have learnt to tooch or or classmates Do you think the ICT facilities in your School are adequate for your learning Are there any disruptions in the ICT learning process in your School?
 Has the learning with ICT influenced your other School activities?
-Have you ever used computer/internet to gather and organize learning materials on emerging issue such as HIV/AIDS, drugs abuse b, environment degradation, violence against vulnerable groups etc
+Has the learning with ICT influenced your other benoon destriction Have you ever used computer/internet to gather and organize learning materials on 1 emerging issue such as HIV/AIDS, drugs abuse b, environment degradation, 1 violence against vulnerable groups etc

-If you use computer to learn other subject, state the subject.
+II you use compater to rear owner only er to learn other subject, state the subject. -- ---